DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 ---

-When you bring a fresh 6OP-DX module in your rack (from module browser), or after **Initialize** command from right click menu (or via **Ctrl+I** / **Command+I** on MacOS X computers), the internal memory (INT) and all three cartridges (CART 1, CART2, and CART3) are empty: All banks are filled by 32 "INIT" voices.
+When you bring a fresh 6OP-DX module in your rack (from module browser), or after **Initialize** command from right click menu, or via **Ctrl+I** keys shortcut (**Command+I** on MacOS X computers), the internal memory (INT) and all three cartridges (CART 1, CART2, and CART3) are filled by (32) "INIT" voices.

-However, by using VCV Rack 2's **Presets** feature, from right click menu, then **Factory Presets**, you'll can load prefilled ready-to-play banks (INT, C1/CART1, C2/CART2, and C3/CART3) with official Yamaha DX7 soundbanks (from official DX7 SysEx), respectively **Rom1a** (to **INT**ernal memory), **Rom1b** (to **CART**ridge 1), **Rom2a** (to **CART**ridge 2), and **Rom2b** (to **CART**ridge 3).
-This is useful in case you'd like to use 128 official DX7 voices/presets quickly, without sound design sessions, nor import operations!
+However, from right click menu, by using VCV Rack 2's **Presets**, then **Factory Presets**, you'll can load prefilled ready-to-play banks (INT, C1/CART1, C2/CART2, and C3/CART3) with official Yamaha DX7 soundbanks (SysEx files), respectively **Rom1a** (to **INT**ernal memory), **Rom1b** (to **CART**ridge 1), **Rom2a** (to **CART**ridge 2), and **Rom2b** (to **CART**ridge 3).
+This is useful in case you'd like to use 128 official DX7 voices quickly, without sound design sessions, nor file operations!

-:warning: By loading a proposed factory preset, please notice all banks of 32 voices are replaced by Rom1a, Rom1b, Rom2a, and Rom2b.
+:warning: By loading the proposed factory preset, please notice all banks of 32 voices are replaced by Rom1a, Rom1b, Rom2a, and Rom2b.
 So, don't forget to save your stuff prior to open a VCV Rack preset file!

-By loading a proposed factory preset, the default selected voice is automatically set to **INT 11 E.PIANO 1** (the most used factory voice by numerous artists), as indicated by the DX7-emulated display.
+By loading the proposed factory preset, the default selected voice is automatically switched to **INT 11 E.PIANO 1** (it's the most used factory voice by numerous artists), as indicated by the DX7-emulated display.

-Proposed factory preset is using _Aluminium_ model (panel theme), with genuine DX LCD, like shown at the top of this manual.
-Of course, everything can be changed later, including model (panel theme) and DX7-emulated display (genuine LCD, backlit LCD retrofit, or OLED retrofit).
-You'll can assume this factory preset as a good start point for your project who are using 6OP-DX synth voice module.
+The proposed factory preset is using _Aluminium_ model (panel theme), and genuine DX LCD, exactly like shown at the top of this manual.
+Of course, everything can be changed later, including model (panel theme) and DX7-emulated display (genuine LCD, yellow-backlit LCD retrofit, or OLED retrofit).
+You'll can assume this factory preset as a good start point for your projects who are using one or many 6OP-DX synth voice module(s).

 ![](_img/factorypresets.png)